 All SOR additions, changes, and closures are downloaded nightly to the public website.
 This makes sure registrations are displayed, expired registrations are removed, and address adjustments are displayed as soon as possible.

-Maine Background Checks: How They Work & How to Run One
+Maine Background Checks: How They Work & How To Run One

 MBCC- Maine Background Check Center is an online web system run by DHHS – Maine Department of Health and Human Services in collaboration with DPS – Maine Department of Public Safety and regulated state employers — who provide services and care to vulnerable residents.